PhilJd/contiguous_pytorch_params/README.md

 click load, and select the `*timeline.json` file.

 ## Distributed Data Parallel Training
-DDP training is a bit more tricky, as we need to make sure that the parameters for each replica are contiguous.
+Training with DDP is also easy, we just need to make sure that the parameters for each replica are contiguous.
-To understand where we need to adapt our `nn.Module`, let's first recap how DDP
+To understand where we should insert the ContiguousParams into our `nn.Module`, let's first recap how DDP
 works:
 1. Create the reference model.
 2. Replicate the model onto the respective devices.
 3. Wrap as DDP module.
-This creates hooks between gradients, ensuring that they get synced across devices during `backward`. **Parameters can't be changed after this step.**
+This creates hooks between gradients, ensuring that they get synced across devices during `backward`.
+Note: DDP does not allow Parameters to change after this step.
 4. Initialize an optimizer for each device with the device's parameters.
 Each device calls `optimizer.step` for its own parameters but with the same gradients, due to syncing.
 This means we perform the same update on each